yongjieliang/yongjieliang.github.io/_pages/about.md

   - /about.html
 ---
 <!-- -->
 I am a PhD student at the Life Science Institute of Guangxi Medical University in Nanning, China.
 I hold a MSc degree received in 2025 from Guilin University of Electronic Technology.
-My research interests lie at the intersection of computational science and life sciences, specifically focusing on medical image analysis, information networks and behavioral equivalence.
+My research interests lie at the intersection of computational science and life sciences, specifically focusing on medical image analysis, behavioral equivalence and data mining.
 I am passionate about leveraging computational methods to address complex biological and medical challenges.
 Welcome to explore my work and feel free to reach out for potential collaborations.

 Education